telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 # Capturing Traffic

-Out of the box, Fiddler Everywhere provides an automatic capturing functionality though the [system capturing options](#system-capturing) and the [preconfigured browser capturing feature](#preconfigured-browser-capturing).
+Out of the box, Fiddler Everywhere provides an automatic capturing functionality through the [system capturing options](#system-capturing) and the [preconfigured browser capturing feature](#preconfigured-browser-capturing).

 The following table demonstrates the major differences between the two functionalities.